-Sr. No. On completing the course, students will be able to --------- --
+S. No. On completing the course, -------- ---------------------------

-CO1 Get introduced to organometallic chemistry with focus on the transition metals and catalysis CO2 Study the wide variety of organometallic compounds and the choice of hapticity in different conditions.
-CO3 Understand the role of coordination number, coordination geometry and oxidation state of metal in catalytic cycles.
-CO4 Study the structure and bonding issues in organometallic compounds from the point of view of the 18-electron rule.
-CO5 Learn important emerging compounds especially multidecker sandwich compounds
+CO1 The course gives a thorough introduction to organometallic chemistry with focus on the transition metals. catalysis CO2 Students will be able to study the wide variety of organometallic compounds and the choice of hapticity in different conditions.
+CO3 Students will be able to understand the role of coordination number, coordination geometry and oxidation state of metal in catalytic cycles.
+CO4 Structure and bonding issues in organometallic compounds are discussed in view of the 18-electron rule.
+CO5 Students will learn to go through some important emerging compounds especially multidecker sandwich compounds